RodrigoSdeCarvalho/lia/lia-src/docs/usage.md

 - **Command Not Found**: If you receive an error stating that a command was not found, ensure that you have added it correctly and that you're using the correct name.
 - **Permission Denied**: If you encounter permission issues when running commands, check if `sudo` is required and included in your `command_text`.
-- **Docker Issues**: Since LIA relies on Docker for the database, ensure Docker is installed and running on your system.
+- **Docker Issues**: Since LiA relies on Docker for the database, ensure Docker is installed and running on your system.

 ---